CIS22CWork/CIS_22C_Lab_5_Binary_Search_Tree/README.md

 - Write out the listing of everyone by birthday to a different file using a breadth-first traversal mechanism.
 - Include your code source tree, input text file and the two output files in your zip upload.
 Only one file upload is allowed.
 - Ensure I can run the programs by changing the data in your files without having to fix your code for file locations.

-<br />Any other questions or clarifications - ask on the forum first.
+Any other questions or clarifications - ask on the forum first.

 # Outcome
 NOT GRADED